It’s the start of a new year, and with it the usual onslaught of New Year’s Resolutions; lose weight, save money, improve this-and-that, etc.

 January is the perfect time to build habits that will carry you through the year!

-- Open a savings account; many banks will offer this for free if you already have a business chequing.
-Get into the habit of using it for money that doesn’t belong directly to your business, i.e. GST collected on sales, commissions owed to staff, etc. This helps prevent the “have it, spend it” syndrome.
+√ Open a savings account; many banks will offer this for free if you already have a business chequing.
+Get into the habit of using it for money that doesn’t belong directly to your business, i.e. HST/GST collected on sales, commissions owed to staff, etc. This helps prevent the “see it, spend it” syndrome.

 Make More Money

-Who doesn’t want their business to be profitable, and then some?
-When it comes to making money you can do two things:
+Who doesn’t want their business to be profitable, and then some?!
+When it comes to making money, there are two key foundations:

 - Increase revenue